searchingakku/ng-techgrind/docs/features.md

 	and the submitter gets a chance to fix the info
 	<14:02:40> "efraim": ... request more info -> keeps it pending and sends message to submitter to update / fix it
 	@onetom: submitter or curator should have a way to change the data

+Feature: Visitor checks upcoming events
+	A visitor wants to see upcoming events all around the globe So ???

+Feature: Visitor checks regional upcoming events
+	A visitor wants to see upcoming events in his region So ???
+	@onetom: what details should be displayed in the event list, beside the event name?